-With numbers like this, is it any surprise that handwashing warrants two health awareness days per year?
+It is unsurprising that handwashing warrants two health awareness days per year with numbers like this.

-The primary theme for World Hand Hygiene Day 2021, which takes place on 5th May 2021, is “SAVE LIVES: Clean Your Hands.”
+The primary theme for World Hand Hygiene Day 2022, which takes place on 5th May 2022, is “Unite for safety: clean your hands.”

-The WHO has produced a range of campaign materials targeting each of these groups, which are available here.
+The WHO has produced a range of campaign materials for each of these groups, which are available here.

-The easiest way to get involved with World Hand Hygiene Day 2021 is to take advantage of the resources the WHO has made available at the above link.
+The easiest way to get involved with World Hand Hygiene Day 2022 is to take advantage of the resources the WHO has made available.

 As well as the specific campaign materials available for the groups listed above, the WHO has also made available a poster maker and t-shirt design templates if you’re looking to get your family or work colleagues genuinely involved in raising awareness of the importance of hand hygiene in a global health context.